quadsurf/express-mongo-associations-assessment/README.md

 1. Deploy to Heroku or Bluemix or run.pivotal.io (Cloud Foundry) or your own unix server
 1. Create a project in students.galvanize.com and add your public repo and your deployed URL
 1. Add your ERD diagram to the repo and embed it in the README
-1. Get the app fully working :)
+1. Get the app fully working within 72 hours

 ## UI Patterns